metaladmiral/memelok-mono/README.md

    > [memelok_init_DB.sql](DB/memelok_init_DB.sql)
 and import the DB.

+7. Now, open the [define.php](main/src/actions/define.php) file and set the values of all variables like paths and mysql username and password.

-7. Now go to http://localhost:{APACHE_PORT}/memelok-mono to access the website.
+8. Now go to http://localhost:{APACHE_PORT}/memelok-mono to access the website.